darrensapalo/dota-2-matches-to-calendar/README.md

-# Dota 2 games to Google Calendar
+# Save your Dota 2 games to your Google Calendar
 > I know I have an addiction, I just want to know how bad it is.

 [![Build Status](https://travis-ci.org/darrensapalo/dota-2-matches-to-calendar.svg?branch=master)](https://travis-ci.org/darrensapalo/dota-2-matches-to-calendar)

-Automatically fetches my recent DotA 2 games from OpenDota API and inserts them into my Google Calendar as events.
+Automatically fetches your DotA 2 games from the OpenDota API and creates new Google Calendar events.

 ## Example